-Once the content is taken care for, let's move on to editing.
+Once the content is taken care of, let's move on to editing.

 It's not enough with having great music and sound effects.
-Distortion, dispar volume levels, reverb, background noise and other flaws are distracting, annoying even.
-Imperfect transitions and weird feeling fade-outs affect the way the audience perceive and react to sound.
+Distortion, dispar volume levels, reverb, background noise, and other flaws are distracting, annoying even.
+Imperfect transitions and weird feeling fade-outs affect the way the audience perceives and reacts to sound.

 And this is not always easily done, specially if sound is not your area of expertise.
 How can you edit and improve your video's audio track if you're not an expert sound editor?
 With these simple tips!